Ali-Mascot/Ali/readme.md

 # Ali Mascot#7871

-Hello, my name is Ali the musical mascot for your discord server!
+Hewwo!!!
+My name is Ali the musical mascot for yours truly

-Currently I have 18 slash commands with good categories `Music` `Fun` `Information`
+Currently I have 18 slash commands with good categories `Music` `Fun` `Info`

 Whatever you need, ask for help